xingyzt/notes/astrophysics.md

   very gradual compared to the mean free path length: H « L
   * Temperature scale height: H(T) ≡ T/|dT/dr|
   * Mean free path: l = 1/nσ,
-    where n is atomic number density and σ ≡ π(2a₀)² is collision cross section
+    * Where n is atomic number density and σ ≡ π(2a₀)² is collision cross section

 ### Opacity

-* Both scattering and pure absorption reduce the intensity of directed light: dI = −κρI ds, where κ is a absorption coefficient (opacity) dependent on ray wavelength and gas composition, density, and temperature
+* Both scattering and pure absorption reduce the intensity of directed light: dI = −κρI ds
+  * Where κ is a absorption coefficient (opacity) dependent on ray wavelength and gas composition, density, and temperature
 * Characteristic distance l = 1/kρ is equivalent to main free path for photons
-* Pure absorption decreases intensity exponentially: I = I₀ e^(−τ), where τ is optical depth with dτ = −κρ ds
+* Pure absorption decreases intensity exponentially: I = I₀ e^(−τ)
+  * Where τ is optical depth with dτ = −κρ ds
 * Optical depth is equivalent to the number of mean free path lengths along the path of a ray; gas is “optically thick” if τ » 1, “optically thin” if t « 1
 * Balmer jump: opacity of stellar material suddenly increases for wavelengths below the ionization energy of H I in the first excited state
 * Sources of opacity classified by initial and final quantum states of the